microsoft/OMS-docker/docs/attach-monitoring-tags.md

 # login
 az login

+# Azure resource Id of the workspace configured on the omsagent
 workspaceResourceId="/subscriptions/<subscription id>/resourceGroups/<resource group name>/providers/Microsoft.OperationalInsights/workspaces/<workspace name>"

+# Azure Monitor for container Ux uses  name of resource group where the acs-engine resources present
+# if you have configured name of the cluster for omsagent.env.clusterName parameter on omsagent is different from resource id of resource group
+# then you need attach same clusterName as clusterName tag hence replace '' with actual clusterName for below clusterName variable
+clusterName=''

 # set subscription of the acs-engine resource group
 az account set -s <subscriptionId of acs-engine Kubernetes cluster>